zoezheng04/RISC-V-CPU/statements/gurjan.md

 ### Register File

 When testing the reference programme, a problem that occurred was that when we wrote to the zero register, it actually stored the value rather than setting it back to zero.
-Therefore the property of the zero register wouldn’t hold and RET instructions couldn't be execucted properly.
-To solve this problem, I changed the register file so that it always writes 0 to the zero register.
-After I made this change, the zero register functioned as expected allowing us to use RET properly. ([commit](https://github.com/zoezheng04/Team-8/commit/2da7dd0318fe400977b4cc3f78c983215cb208e7))
+Therefore the property of the zero register wouldn’t hold, and RET instructions couldn't be execucted properly.
+To solve this problem, I changed the register file so that it would always write 0 to the zero register.
+After I made this change, the zero register functioned as expected, allowing us to use RET properly. ([commit](https://github.com/zoezheng04/Team-8/commit/2da7dd0318fe400977b4cc3f78c983215cb208e7))

 ```System Verilog
 always_ff @(posedge clk) begin